hungry4web/portfolio/README.md

 - Hmmm...

 ## Portfolio
-- Portfolio pieces as tile elements which can be sorted by categories, with rollovers similar to the tiles at the bottom of [Rule29's page](http://rule29.com/creative-matter/be-the-one/ "Check it out")
+- Portfolio pieces as tile elements which will have categories, with rollovers
-- Categories of: website design, email marketing, web banners, logo, print, the best - I'd like to try to design icons for these, I've been inspired by the Rule29 site
+- Categories of: website design, email marketing, web banners, logo, print - I'll use font awesome for these icons

 ## Contact
 - Basic contact information
-- Contact form but in a creative way with options since the buttons leading to this page will be  **place your order, contact, and work with me** -- Inspired by this page from [the Focus Lab website](http://focuslabllc.com/contact) -- I'd like to do something similarly creative, though maybe less complicated

-## Services
-- Menu of skills and services
-- Links to: full portfoilo page and Work With Me (contact) page
+- Contact form